Restaurant infested with cockroaches and rats continued to serve food

 “The fact that this restaurant traded in these conditions is appalling.

-“There was a mass of decomposing maggot found by the environmental health officers, amongst which were live cockroaches.
+“There was a mass of decomposing maggots found by the environmental health officers, amongst which were live cockroaches.

-“There was clearly a lengthy period of infestation of cockroaches and evidence of rats droppings.
+“There was clearly a lengthy period of infestation of cockroaches and evidence of rat droppings.

 “One of the rats could be heard scuttling inside the kitchen walls.”

-He added: “What struck me when hearing the facts is but people willing to work in these conditions.
+He added: “What struck me when hearing the facts is that people were willing to work in these conditions.

 “I find that astonishing, let alone the fact that you were prepared to serve customers in those appalling, filthy conditions.”